zg375/Interactive-Lab-Hub/Lab 1/README.md

 ## Remix, Update, or Critique the Master

-Our updated version imagines two birthday people celebrating together through Zoom from different locations.
+Our updated version imagines two birthday people celebrating together through facetime from different locations.
 Instead of one person performing while the other watches, Amy and Yan each have a candle and participate equally in the same ritual.

+Here is our update facetime version:

 Amy and Yan light their own candles separately.
 Once both candles are ready, they sing for each other and make their own private wishes.
 They then count down and blow out their candles at the same time.
-Although the candles are in separate locations, both lights disappear together and create one shared ending.
+Although the candles are in separate locations, both lights disappear together create one shared ending.

 The original birthday candle tradition is not only about blowing out a flame.
 It gathers people around the birthday person and turns a private wish into a shared, witnessed celebration.
-Our update recreates this experience without requiring the participants to share the same physical space.
+Our update recreates this experience without requiring the participants to share the same PHYSICAL space.
 The synchronized countdown and blowing connect their actions, when both lights disappear, the two separate spaces reach the same ending together and shows the shared ritual are complete.
 The design changes the relationship from one birthday person performing for an audience to two birthday people witnessing and supporting each other equally.

 **Document everything here — especially the storyboard and video.
 Photos of the